 Wash clothes in cold water, using a high spin cycle:

 The high spin cycle on the washer machine pulls more moisture from your clothing.
 This strategy will help you save energy because your dryer will run for a shorter time to dry and fluff your laundry.

 Limit your hot water usage:

 The average American shower uses roughly 17 gallons of water and lasts for around 8 minutes.
 By taking shorter showers and turning the water off while brushing your teeth you can make a huge difference in your daily water usage.
-Here’s a fun tip; play your favorite song and see if you can finish your shower before the song ends.
+Here is a fun tip: play your favorite song and see if you can finish your shower before the song ends.
 This can cut your water usage by more than 50 percent.
 Be mindful of water usage throughout your day and you can help save literal tons of water.

 Turn off lights and ceiling fans when you leave a room:

 This is a common rule passed down from our parents.
 It may be obvious, but turning off the lights and fans can help save energy; up to an average of .06 kilowatt-hours or 1.2 cents per hour.

 During the summer months, it is suggested to keep the thermostat set to 74F or higher during summer months and 65F or lower during winter months.
 If you really want to save energy and more money on your bills, you can save up to 1 percent per year on your heating bill for each degree you set back the thermostat for eight hours.
 You can easily make this adjustment when you’re sleeping or at work.

 Did you know that you can save up to 15 percent on energy usage simply by unplugging your small appliances?
 Devices like mobile phones, laptop chargers, toasters, coffee makers, hair tools, etc. are around your host using “ghost energy” without you noticing!
 The act of unplugging these items around the house will become a habit the more you do it.
 Little by little you will see a difference in your energy bill.